geshan/geshan.github.com/posts/2021-01-08-nodejs-express-helmet.md

 #### Strict Transport Security

 This response header tells the browser that the website needs to be accessed using HTTPS not HTTP.
 It has `max-age` and `includeSubdomain` directives.
 Max-age tells the browser the time in seconds the browser should remember that the website should only be accessed using HTTPS.
-The `includeSubdomain` directive which is optional, tells this rule applies to site’s subdomains as well.
+The `includeSubdomain` directive which is optional, tells this rule applies to the site’s subdomains as well.
 Helmet adds the following:

 ```html
 strict-transport-security: max-age=15552000; includeSubDomains